inductiva/inductiva/tutorials/simulators/SWAN.md

 along with additional files that define the **domain**, **sea floor**, and **input conditions**.
 These files should be organized in an input directory, which will be passed to the simulator.

+### Available Commands

+For this simulator, we provide the `command` argument, which specifies the executable to run.
+The available commands are:

+- **`swanrun`**: This is the default command when no specific command is provided.
+It typically generates debug files for your simulation.
+However, `swanrun` does not support MPI clusters, limiting its use to a single machine.

+- **`swan.exe`**: This command is compatible with MPI clusters, allowing simulations to run across multiple machines.
+However, it may sometimes fail when generating debug files.

+**Recommendation**: For simulations on a single machine, we recommend using `swanrun` for greater stability.
+If you need to run simulations on an MPI cluster, use `swan.exe`.

 ## Example Code
 Below is an example of running a SWAN simulation via the Inductiva API: